CPJE Eligibility, Registration, and Cost

 2. Send a passport photo and pay the application fee

-Include a new (taken within 60 days of filing) passport photo and a non-refundable check or money order for $285 to the California State Board of Pharmacy in your application.
+Include a recent passport photo (taken within 60 days of filing) and a non-refundable check or money order for $260 for exams in 2025 and beyond.

 3. Request your official college of pharmacy or school of pharmacy transcript